 - Observing their personality, presentation, and tone on social platforms

-Remember: People like to do business with people that they know.
+Remember: People like to do business with people they know.

 Get familiar.
 Be knowledgeable.
 Be helpful.
 Develop rapport.
 Show your affiliates that you’re the real deal and that you don’t expect your affiliate program to run on autopilot!

-Try this: Take note of your affiliates’ names, brands, niches, backgrounds, and interests, and catalogue them into a spreadsheet.
+Try this: Take note of your affiliates’ names, brands, niches, backgrounds, and interests, and catalog them into a spreadsheet.
 You can reference these things later in your communications, creatives, etc.

 Personalizing the affiliate experience makes things more engaging and – well – personal for your affiliates.
 Even the simplest, most basic touches like using their actual names in your communications can make a difference.

 Here are a few other ways you can use personalization:

 - Segment your affiliates into niche-specific email lists, so they only get the most relevant communications